Shabaanm/airbnb-clone-project/README.md

 Back End web developer: As part of our back-end web development services, we build applications from the ground up or assist our clients’ front-end teams on a dedicated team or pay-as-you-go basis.
 Hire back-end developers at ITRex if you need a customer-facing portal, sleek e-commerce website, or enterprise-grade web application!
 Quality Enginner: Tests the quality of the programme Project Manager: Co-ordinates and manages that the project performes and runs effeciantely
+## Technology Stack
+SQL- to run the querries that are processed on the database, store and release information Java- to run and perform scripts
+Phython- to automate tasks
+Django-this is for the Python framework Postgresql-This is for the database engine
 # airbnb-clone-project